biometrics/openbr/docs/docs/tutorials.md

     br::Template queryB("../data/MEDS/img/S382-08-t10_01.jpg");
     br::Template target("../data/MEDS/img/S354-02-t10_01.jpg");

-These lines create our [Templates](api_docs/cpp_api/template/template.md) for enrollment.
-They are just images loaded from disk.
-For this example queryA is the same person (different picture) as target and queryB is a different person.
+These lines create our [Template](api_docs/cpp_api/template/template.md)s for enrollment.
+At this point, the Templates simply store the file path to the specified image on disk.
+In this example, `queryA` depicts the same person as `target` (often referred to as a *genuine match*) and `queryB` depicts a different person from `target` (often referred to as an *impostor match*).

     queryA >> *transform;
     queryB >> *transform;
     target >> *transform;

-And now we enroll them! **>>** is a convienience operator for enrolling [Templates](api_docs/cpp_api/template/template.md) in [Transforms](api_docs/cpp_api/transform/transform.md).
-The enrollment is done in-place, which means the output overwrites the input.
-Our [Templates](api_docs/cpp_api/template/template.md) now store the results of enrollment.
+`>>` is a convienience operator for enrolling [Template](api_docs/cpp_api/template/template.md)s in [Transform](api_docs/cpp_api/transform/transform.md)s.
+Thus, at this stage, our [Template](api_docs/cpp_api/template/template.md)s now store the images enrolled via the `FaceRecognition` algorithm.

     float comparisonA = distance->compare(target, queryA);
     float comparisonB = distance->compare(target, queryB);

-Compare our query [Templates](api_docs/cpp_api/template/template.md) against the target [Template](api_docs/cpp_api/template/template.md).
-The result is a float.
+We then compare our query [Template](api_docs/cpp_api/template/template.md)s against the target [Template](api_docs/cpp_api/template/template.md).
+The result is a floating point value indicating similarity.

     printf("Genuine match score: %.3f\n", comparisonA);
     printf("Impostor match score: %.3f\n", comparisonB);

-Print out our results.
-You can see that comparisonA (between queryA and target) has a higher score then comparisonB, which is exactly what we expect!
+After printing the results, you can see that `comparisonA` (between `queryA` and `target`) has a higher similarity score then `comparisonB`, which is exactly what we expect!

     br::Context::finalize();

-The last line in any OpenBR application has to be call to finalize.
-This shuts down OpenBR.
+The last line in any OpenBR application has to be call to `finalize`.
+This functions performs the clean up of OpenBR.

-And that's it!
-Now you can embed face recognition into all of your applications.
+That's it!
+You can now embed face recognition into all of your applications.

 ---